Regulations on project funding

 Article 13 Project grants in relation to other forms of funding awarded by the SNSF; two or more project grants

-3 In order to make a thematic distinction pursuant to paragraph 2, it is necessary to show that the second project is clearly different from the first in terms of topic, aim, object of study and research question.
+3 In order to make a thematic distinction pursuant to paragraph 2, it is necessary to show that all projects are clearly different in terms of topic, aim, object of study and research question.

 4 It is possible to apply for a project grant for the period after expiry of a support measure by the SNSF that was subject to the restrictions applicable to project funding.
 Overlaps of a few months are permissible.